‘Clash of Clans’ February Update: Haste Spell Discounts, 1-Gem Boost And More

 With two ongoing events, Supercell has managed to keep the Clash of Clans community very interested.
 After all, the interest among players appears to have been raised significantly with the game’s recent promotions.
 Despite this, however, numerous Clash of Clans players have nonetheless asked Supercell to do a bit more for the hit mobile game’s millions of players.

 For one, numerous Clash of Clans players have asked Supercell to roll out a promotion that reduces the time to upgrade the game’s units and resources.
-Others on the other hand, are clamoring for the return of the game’s extremely popular 1-Gem Resource Boost.
+Others, on the other hand, are clamoring for the return of the game’s extremely popular 1-Gem Resource Boost.
 Considering that Supercell is a very hands-on developer, the chances of these promotions actually making it to the game are fairly high.
 After all, Supercell has established its reputation by being one of the most open-minded developers in the mobile gaming market.

 One thing that remains to be seen, however, is the release date of the next big Clash of Clans update.
 Over the last few months, numerous rumors and alleged leaks have begun to emerge about the game, with speculations pointing to a number of new changes that appear to be set for a mass rollout soon.